Nodes

 Reset choices to values (visible when using a ): Reset node connectors to the individual slot values + No match

-Choice label (visible when resolving from a source): allows you to specify the data request property to display for user selection.
+Choice label (visible when resolving from a source): allows you to specify the Data request property to display for user selection.
 The Data request's overarching must be set to List

 If reusing a slot or data request's values in another User choice node in the conversation, be sure to place a Basic node beforehand that uses a to Clear the user's previous selection.
 Otherwise, the application will retain the user's choice and auto-traverse through the second User choice node believing it to be the same